RufatAhmadov1/File-Analyzer/README.md

 unique word.
 It iterates over the words in the text, increments the count for each word encountered, and generates a report with the word and its corresponding count.
 Output: The program displays the calculated statistics to the user.
-It provides the word count, character count, and a report showing the frequency of each word in the text
+It provides the word count, character count, and a report showing the frequency of each word in the text.